Technology layers

 Integration layer

-Automation & external systems
+Automation and external systems

 • Approval gates and exception handling